robertleifke/forex-swap/README.md

 Automated market makers (AMMs) have revolutionized spot markets by bootstrapping liquidity without relying on external price feeds.
 As the token economy expands, this mechanism has proven invaluable.
 Yet, no equivalent solution exists for derivatives.
 Bootstrapping liquidity for derivative markets without established prices is a fundamentally harder problem.
 As a result, derivative markets are limited to a small subset of tokens.
 Numo changes this.
 By leveraging the novelty of AMMs, Numo enables derivative exposure on any token—without requiring a counterparty or oracles.

-### Perpetual Futures, "Perps"

-One of the most powerful applications of Numo is replicating perpetual futures for long-tail cryptocurrencies.

-### Forwards
+### Applications

+- **Perpetual Futures:** "Perps" are the most traded cryptocurrency deriative.
+With Numo, traders can replicate perpetual future exposure on long-tail cryptocurrencies.

-AMMs have enabled [instant cross-border payments](https://app.uniswap.org/OnchainFX.pdf) but can't hedge the exchange rate risk for conditional ones such as recurring payments, a critical problem faced by businesses.
-Numo can replicate an FX forward so users can lock in an exchange rate for a specific time.
+- **Forwards:** For cross-border lending, payments, and exchange, Numo can replicate an FX forward so users can lock in an exchange rate for a specific time.

 ### Advantages